bogdanncalin/odin-recipes/README.md

 I am gonna do a recipe list of my girlfriend's recipes.

-I know from know that it is not gonna look that great, but I hope I will learn stuff and moving on with the course I will improve it and make it look better!
+I know from now that it is not gonna look that great, but I hope I will learn stuff and moving on with the course I will improve it and make it look better!

-test
-xD